 Open the plan in which you want to create stairs in sloping terrain.

 In this example, the terrain has a single slope between two flat areas.

-Select Tools> Layer Settings> Display Options from the menu and turn off the display of Terrain, Primary Contours layer.
+Select Tools> Layer Settings> Display Options from the menu and turn off the display of the Terrain, Primary Contours layer.
 While not strictly necessary, this will make drawing in the sloped area of the terrain easier.
 Click OK to close the dialog.

 Select Build> Stairs> Landing then click and drag a rectangular landing.

 While you can begin with either landing, you may find it easier to begin with the one closest to the height of your building pad.

 Edit the size and shape as needed using the edit handles.